kyle-jun-wang/PokeLang/README.md

 ### Boolean
-If statements start with, "Oh no,"
+If statements start with "Oh no,"
+Else statements start with "huh?"

 Equals to : (pokemon1) was put asleep by (pokemon2)!